New Jersey Devils: 2013–present: Harris–Blitzer era

 The Devils' longtime financial struggles worsened during the 2012–13 season, and at one point the team needed to borrow $30 million to meet their payroll.
 This prompted owner Jeff Vanderbeek to sell the team.
 Andrew Barroway, the attorney who loaned the team the $30 million, was one potential buyer.
-Ultimately, the team was sold to Josh Harris, owner of the NBA's Philadelphia 76ers, and David S. Blitzer, for over $320 million.
+Ultimately, the team was sold to Philadelphia 76ers owners Josh Harris and David Blitzer for over $320 million.
 The sale was formally announced on August 15, 2013.
 During the off-season, Kovalchuk announced he would retire from the NHL, expressing a desire to return home to Russia along with his family.
-In addition, 30-goal scorer Clarkson also left the Devils, signing a 7-year deal with Toronto.
+In addition, 30-goal scorer Clarkson also left the Devils, signing a seven-year deal with Toronto.
 With the departures of Parise and now Kovalchuk and Clarkson, the Devils were in desperate need of offensive help.
 In an effort to fill the void, the Devils signed veteran Jaromir Jagr, who despite being 41 years old, led the team scoring in the 2013–14 season.
-During the 2013 NHL Entry Draft, hosted in Newark, the Devils acquired goaltender Cory Schneider from Vancouver in exchange for the Devils' first-round draft pick.
-Schneider split goaltending duties with the 41-year-old Brodeur, which led to some controversy over who should be the starting goalie for the Devils.
+During the 2013 NHL entry draft, hosted in Newark, the Devils acquired goaltender Cory Schneider from Vancouver in exchange for the Devils' first-round draft pick.
+Schneider split goaltending duties with the 41-year-old Brodeur, which led to some controversy over who should be the starting goaltender for the Devils.
 Despite Schneider's 1.97 goals against average leading the NHL, the Devils missed the playoffs by five points due to lagging offensive production.
 In the 2014 off-season, the Devils saw the departure of NHL all-time wins leader Martin Brodeur, who was not re-signed and subsequently joined the St. Louis Blues.
 Brodeur, who had spent his entire 21-year career with the Devils, played only seven games with St. Louis before announcing his retirement.

 The 2014–15 season opened with the Devils' roster suffering with injuries, and consequently the team accumulated losses.
 On December 26, Peter DeBoer was fired from the head coach position.
 To replace him, Lamoriello invested in two head coaches, former Devils player Scott Stevens (who had been DeBoer's assistant for two years) and Adam Oates, with Lamoriello himself supervising the team during the first months.
 The Devils finished the season as the sixth-worst team in the League, 20 points away from a playoff spot and with just one victory in the last 11 games.